opendoor/pggen/pggen/README.md

   - It doesn't know how to infer argument types for queries (you have to explicitly provide them using a baroque xo-specific syntax instead of being able to use a postgres-native query).
+  - It uses command line flags rather than a single configuration file for configuration, which I find more confusing.